dronekit/dronekit-android/doc/pebble_app.rst

         </intent-filter>
     </receiver>

-and the GCSEventsReceiver class will start the PebbleCommunicatorService like so:
+and the :file:`GCSEventsReceiver` class will start the :file:`PebbleCommunicatorService` like so:

 .. code-block:: java